vlccek/blog/content/posts/kolumbie/index.md

 ## Meledin

+bus disaster

+meledin

 ## Salento

+way there
+manizales

+pretty but small, over crouded

+not the best

+coffee trip

+hikking trip

 ## Lake and smth

+prupose

+hotel

+tired as f

+getting homw

-## Roundtrip mountine trip to Manizales
+## Truely roundtrip mountine trip to Manizales

 This was the most random trip of all the trips I've taken.
 On Friday, we just packed our backpacks and went to the Ibagué bus terminal.
 We decided that we wanted to go to a small village called Murillo.
 You have to take a bus to Líbano and then take something that I'd call a shuttle car.